-Principles of Health Science (CTPPHS)
+Principles of Health Science $9^{th} - 12^{th}$

-$9^{th}-12^{th}$ 1 credit 4.0

 Course Description: The Principles of Health Science course is designed to provide an overview of the therapeutic, diagnostic, health informatics, support services, and biotechnology research and development systems of the health care industry.
 Can substitute for local health requirement for graduation if taken full year.